Michoumichmich/oneAPI-setup-script/README.md

 To build with testing support and run the tests for DPC++, oneMKL, oneTBB, oneDNN and Lapack, run: ```DPCPP_TESTS=ON ./build.sh```

+If you want to build libc++, use `CC=clang-X CXX=clang++-X` with another version of clang, gcc won't compile the libc as the `asm` syntax is not the same.
+Using this clang/dpc++ won't work either, there's a bug.

 ### Environment variables
 Once everything was built, add the first four exports of the script in your environment or add them in your shell's config file.